1947 flying disc craze: Increased scrutiny of US airspace

 Direct US atomic attack against Soviets had been a possibility since 1945, when the nation unveiled the first intercontinental bomber, able to reach the Soviet Union from American soil.
 By 1946, Army officials feared a Soviet surprise attack on US atomic facilities.
 Soviet bombers had developed the range to strike Hanford and still return to base, or even to strike Los Alamos or Oak Ridge in a one-way attack.
 Atomic sites were among the first places in the United States to operate radar, supported by spotters for visual confirmation and squadrons of fighters to defend against potential threats.

 The start of the Cold War in the summer of 1947 affected how media covered reports of unidentified things in the sky.
 In earlier eras, such reports were covered as religion, folklore, or tall tales, but the development of atomic weapons and intercontinental vehicles meant even a small number of adversarial overflights could have huge national security implications.
 Writing in 2020, Skeptical Inquirer author Eric Wojciechowski argued: "From all the available evidence, it appears that in 1947, the U.S. military was accepting anecdotal reports of flying saucers at face value.
 Perhaps they did so as a precaution to ensure no foreign threats were present.
 Missing something such as advanced enemy aircraft over one’s own territory could have been disastrous."

+In Mid-April 1947, meteorologist Walter A. Minczewski and his staff at a Richmond Virginia station released a balloon and were tracking it when they observed a silver, ellipsoidal object just below it.
+The object appeared to be flat on bottom and domed on tope.
+The observed it via theodolite for fifteen seconds.